KohaILS/koha-manual-zh-cn/source/patrons.rst

    -  **Important**

-          These preference can be altered by the patron via the OPAC
+          These preference can be altered by the patron via the OPAC if the :ref:`EnhancedMessagingPreferencesOPAC` system preference is set to
+          'show'

 -  Once finished, click 'Save'